mrezabayat/iamsorush/content/posts/shared-pointer-cpp/index.md

 Use the stored pointer for accessing and working with the managed object not for modifying its ownership.

-A shared pointer, in addition to the stored pointer has a second pointer which points to a **control block**.
+A shared pointer, in addition to the stored pointer, has a second pointer which points to a **control block**.
 The control block has a reference counter that memorizes the number of shared pointers pointing to the same object.

-At any scope we can check how many shared pointers point to a managed object
+At any scope, we can check how many shared pointers point to a managed object

 ```cpp
 auto sp1 = make_shared<A>(5);